jovinagustari/jovinagustari/README.md

 ### Hi there 👋

-- 🔭 I'm a college student
+- 🔭 I'm a Informatics Engineerinng student
-- 🌱 I’m currently learning javascript and on my way learning react
+- 🌱 I’m currently learning javascript and reactJS
 - 📫 How to reach me: E-mail : jovinagustari17@gmail.com

 <!--